yashi00/U-VATI/README.md

    to make it easy for the users to get all data at one place.
  + It is a non profitable website with the only one aim of women empowerment through education in non conventional fields.

-# Content
- + Home Page -
-   + Website name and its theme.
- + About the wbsite *U-VATI* and the vision of the *U-VATI* creators.
- + Encyclopedia -
-   + Providing updated offers of jobs, scholarships and internships only for women.
- + Blogs -
-   + Stories about the hereoines of our country who continiously break the norms and proove that success sees no gender.
- + Mentorship -
-   + Mentors for one on one guidance and support.
- + Contact Us -
-   + For any further query or feedback

  # Creators
   + Vatsla Adhikari - Front end, Designing, Logo